Intraproboscis: Taxonomy

-Intraproboscis is a monotypic genus of acanthocephalans (also called thorny-headed or spiny-headed parasitic worms) with the only species, Intraproboscis sanghae, being necessarily the type species.
-The genus Intraproboscis was circumscribed and species I. sanghae was formally described in 2021 by Amin, Heckmann, Sist, and Basso, from four female specimens extracted post-mortem from a 5-year-old black-bellied pangolin.
-The name Intraproboscis refers to the proboscis receptacle's unusual internal position, while sanghae derives from the Sangha tribal region where specimens were collected.
+Intraproboscis is a genus of acanthocephalans (also called thorny-headed or spiny-headed parasitic worms) containing only the type species, I. sanghae.
+The genus Intraproboscis was circumscribed and species I. sanghae was formally described in 2021 by Amin, Heckmann, Sist, and Basso, from four female specimens extracted from a dead 5-year-old black-bellied pangolin (Phataginus tetradactyla).
+A second sample which included both females and a single incomplete male was obtained in 2022 from a tree pangolin (Phataginus tricuspis).
+The name Intraproboscis refers to the proboscis receptacle's unusual internal position; sanghae derives from the Sangha tribal region, a forest divided between the nations of the Central African Republic, Cameroon and the Republic of the Congo, where specimens were collected.

-Six distinct morphological features support Intraprobosciss classification within Giganthorhynchidae and distinguish it from the similar genus Mediorhynchus.
-Intraproboscis is characterized by: infesting a mammal instead of birds, a simple proboscis receptacle that is completely suspended within the proboscis, proboscis retractor muscles that pass through the proboscis receptacle and into the body cavity posteriorly, no neck, and a parareceptacle structure and a uterine vesicle which are both absent in Mediorhynchus.
-In addition to morphological differences, an 18S rDNA analysis further confirms the status of Intraproboscis as a distinct genus forming a separate lineage from Mediorhynchus.
-The discovery of a parareceptacle structure in Archiacanthocephala is novel, representing an important taxonomic and evolutionary discovery that bridges understanding between different acanthocephalan groups.
-Several phylogenetic studies have been performed confirming its position in the order Giganthorhynchidae.
+Six distinct morphological features support Intraprobosciss classification within Gigantorhynchidae and distinguish it from the similar genus Mediorhynchus.
+Intraproboscis is characterized by: infesting mammals instead of birds, a simple proboscis receptacle that is completely suspended within the proboscis, proboscis retractor muscles that pass through the proboscis receptacle and into the body cavity posteriorly, no neck, a parareceptacle structure (a distinct sac-like structure adjacent to the proboscis receptacle), and a uterine vesicle (a thick-walled, spheroidal compartment between the uterus and the uterine bell, replacing the uterine bell glands and encircled by ducts of unknown function); the last two of these are both absent in Mediorhynchus.
+As well as morphological differences, an 18S rDNA analysis further confirmed the status of Intraproboscis as a distinct genus forming a separate lineage from Mediorhynchus.
+The discovery of a parareceptacle structure in Archiacanthocephala is novel, representing an important taxonomic and evolutionary bridge between different acanthocephalan groups.
+Phylogenetic studies have been performed confirming its position in the order Gigantorhynchidae.